noripyt/django-cachalot/docs/api.rst

 API
 ---

-Use these tools if the automatic behaviour of django-cachalot is not enough.
-See :ref:`Raw queries limits`.
+Use these tools to interact with django-cachalot, especially if you face :ref:`Raw queries limits` or if you need to create a cache key from the last table invalidation timestamp.

 .. automodule:: cachalot.api
    :members: